b01o/rs115/README.md

 ./rs115 status
 ```

-3. To check a name is valid, for example "github"
+3. To check if a name is valid, for example "github"

 ```